 Notable speakers include Devine Carama, a socially conscious hip-hop artist, community activist and motivational youth speaker from Lexington, Kentucky, and Nikki Izzo-Brown, WVU’s head women’s soccer coach and recent inductee of the West Virginia Soccer Association Hall of Fame of Class of 2018.

 In addition to the more traditional offerings, there are optional, structured experiences that highlight the best of community development through a craft beer tour and two culinary tours for attendees to see firsthand how these native West Virginia brands and restaurants find success in the community.
 There’s also a tailgate-style networking event on the first evening of the conference.

-The academy is organized by WVU Extension Service’s Community Resources and Economic Development program, which strives to provide educational programs and technical assistance to strengthen the capacity of citizens and organizations throughout the state of West Virginia.
+The academy is organized by WVU Extension’s Community Resources and Economic Development program, which strives to provide educational programs and technical assistance to strengthen the capacity of citizens and organizations throughout the state of West Virginia.

 WVU Extension provides educational opportunities to local communities through offices in all 55 West Virginia counties.
 WVU Extension’s programs are accomplished in partnership with individuals, families, businesses, civic groups and governmental organizations statewide and throughout the nation.